 We can all agree that picking the best toilet doesn’t seem an awfully important task.
 But on the other hand, we do spend quite a bit of time in our lives sitting on a toilet.
 We have to buy a toilet, regularly clean one, look out for an environment while doing our business.
 And most importantly, a toilet has to be nice and homely.
 Why?

 We’ll go above and beyond to look at every aspect when it comes to choosing and buying the best flushing toilet.
 What to consider when buying a toilet, what are the prices, the regular problems to be aware off – in fact, we’ll go right down to how to measure your bathroom and even screw sizes you’ll need with this all-in-one comprehensive 2018 toilet guide.
-Oh, and by the way, in the Top5er fashion we’ll start with the 5 absolute best toilets (to give you an idea what most popular toilets look like).
+Oh, and by the way, in the Top5er fashion we’ll start with the 5 absolute outstanding toilets (to give you an idea what most popular toilets look like).

 What to consider when buying a toilet?
 [Infographic]